FinlyWealth/mds-finly-search/README.md

 ```

 ### Step 2.
 Configure Environment Variables
-Set up the required environment variables for database connection and API access.
+Set up the required environment variables for database connection and API access by creating a `.env` file in the root folder with the following configurations.

 ```bash
 # Database configuration